By Henry Schliff

 Tile Fish: A deep water fish caught along the continental shelf which has a dense white meat that is mild and flavorful.
 It is available on a limited basis during the summer months and it is very good grilled, broiled, pan fried, and baked.

-Puppy Drum: Limited availability April – December.
+Puppy Drum: Limited availability April to December.
 Puppy drum (smaller size drum) is highly prized for its delectable, sweet flavor.
 It is delicious fried, grilled, broiled, baked and blackened (the blackened red fish of Cajun cooking).
 It is also excellent for fish chowder.

 Speckled Trout and Sea Trout: Limited availability June – December.
 Not to be confused with freshwater trout, speckled trout and sea trout are members of the saltwater drum family.
 Their delicately flavored white meat is delicious fried, broiled and baked.

 Many other varieties of fish available from time to time but many species are depleted and there are restrictions as to how much can be taken.

 Answer: For fish fillets, which are cut the length of the fish, six ounces is an ample serving size.
 For fish steaks, which are crosscut slices of the fish, six ounces is a good portion size for boneless steaks and eight ounces for bone-in steaks.

 Question: What is the best way to handle the fish that I buy before I cook it?